steven-sf-lam/cadence-rolling-baseline-wearable/doc/FULL_SPEC.md

 It is not intended as:
 - inferential change detection,
 - evidence of physiological improvement,
-- or a formal longitudinal outcome estimate.[file:189]
+- or a formal longitudinal outcome estimate.

 ### 11.4 Data sufficiency